0 hidden charges. 0 forex

 debit-card

-An underwriter is any professional entity that assesses the level of risk involved in each insurance contract.
-Whenever an insurance company receives and accepts an application for cover, there is a transfer of risk from the insured party to the insurance provider.
+• An insurance underwriter is any professional entity that assesses the level of risk involved in each insurance contract.
+Whenever an insurance company receives and accepts an application for cover, risk is transferred from the insured party to the insurance provider.

-For instance, say you want to insure your car.
-When you purchase a car insurance plan, your insurer gives you financial cover to cover the costs of repairs or losses related to your car.
-So, if your car is damaged during an accident or if you accidentally injure another person with your car, you need not pay for these liabilities out of pocket.
-Instead, your insurer takes on these costs.
-In other words, the financial risk is not yours to bear but your insurer’s.
+• When you buy car insurance, your insurer covers the costs of repairs or losses related to your car.
+This means that if your car is damaged in an accident, or if you injure someone with your car, you don't have to pay for it yourself.
+Your insurer takes on these costs, so you don't have to bear the financial risk.

 • Analysis of insurance applications